Chicken Wild Rice Soup

-This savory chicken and rice soup has a lightly creamy base that’s not too heavy.
-It’s loaded with tender chicken, vegetables, and earthy, nutty wild rice.
-A sprinkling of fresh herbs bring all the flavors together in the most beautiful way.
-This is the perfect recipe for using up leftover chicken breast or rotisserie chicken, and is awesome with turkey from Thanksgiving leftovers.
+This savory chicken and rice soup has a lightly creamy base, loaded with tender chicken, vegetables, and earthy, nutty wild rice.
+A sprinkling of fresh herbs brings the flavors together in the most beautiful way.
 We hope you like it as much as we do!

 What You’ll Need

-Wild rice, chicken (or turkey), and vegetables are the stars of this soup.
-Here’s everything you’ll need!
+Wild rice, chicken (or turkey), and vegetables are the stars of this hearty soup recipe.
+Here’s everything you’ll need.
+Scroll to the recipe card below the post for a printable ingredients list.

-- Unsalted butter – Unsalted gives you more control over the salt content.
+- Unsalted butter – Unsalted butter gives you more control over the soup’s salt content.

-- Vegetables – I use yellow onion, celery, carrots, and mushrooms in this soup.
-You could switch it up with other vegetables as well.
+- Vegetables – Yellow onion, celery, carrots, and mushrooms.
+You can switch things up with other vegetables as well.

 - Garlic

-- Chicken broth – I always use a low sodium broth.
+- Chicken broth – I always use a low-sodium broth or stock.
+Vegetable broth is another option.

-- Half and half – Adds the perfect light creaminess to the soup base.
+- Half and half – Adds the perfect touch of creaminess to the soup base.
+If you prefer a richer soup, use heavy cream instead.

 - Salt and pepper